Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 - **Translate** generated speech to English.

 > [!warning]
-> **Warning**: The prompt **must be written in the same language** as the audio.
+> The prompt **must be written in the same language** as the audio.
 For example, if your audio is in English, your prompt must also be in English.

 **Examples**